Meet the organizers behind New York's Black Women's March

-Days after the George Floyd protests began in New York City in early June, Caroline Gombe joined the cause.
+Days after the George Floyd protests began in New York City, Caroline Gombe joined the cause.

 "The walking and the chanting helped me heal in a way," she said.
-Before long, Gombe, 40, an event planner by profession, was helping organizers distribute water, hand out masks, dollop hand sanitizer into outstretched palms and wave the front banner.
+Before long, Gombe, an event planner, actress, and teacher, was helping organizers distribute water, hand out masks, dollop hand sanitizer into outstretched palms and wave the front banner.

 But she noticed a glaring omission in the larger fight for racial justice and equality.
 When she asked organizers whether any protests were planned related to Black women's issues, someone suggested that she start one.